 Forensic Pathologists receive specialized education that allows them to analyze injuries based on their real-world causes rather than just their physiological root cause.
-Dr. Chundru has extensive training in this work and can draw together findings from different resources to render a compelling opinion.
+Dr. Chundru has extensive training in this work and can draw together findings from different resources to render an opinion.

 I'm based in a different city.
 Can Dr. Chundru help me?

 Dr. Chundru can work with clients throughout the United States as non-fatal injury evaluation does not typically require travel.
 If a client would like Dr. Chundru to participate as an expert witness, he can often appear in person for depositions or jury trials with appropriate notice.

 Who can most benefit from a non-fatal injury evaluation?